-CRIMINAL INVESTIGATIONS
+CRIMINAL INVESTIGATIONS DIVISION

-University police officers conduct preliminary investigations of reported crimes.
-Additional investigative efforts are managed through the Investigations & Threat Assessment Division (ITAD.
-The ITAD coordinates investigations of serious campus crimes with the MPD.
-When appropriate, members of the ITAD present investigation results to the U.S. Attorney's Office for the District of Columbia for
+Public Safety officers conduct preliminary investigations of reported crimes.
+Additional investigative efforts are managed through the

+Criminal Investigations Division (CID).
+The CID coordinates investigations of serious campus crimes with the MPD.
+When appropriate, members of the CID present investigation results to the U.S. Attorney's Office for the District of Columbia for prosecution.
+Incidents may also be presented by Department officials to Student Conduct and Conflict Resolution Services for action, or to both the U.S. Attorney's Office and Student Conduct and Conflict Resolution Services.
+The CID also assists the University with conducting threat assessments of individuals who may pose harm to themselves or other members of the University community.